yard

 Succession timing stretches or shrinks depending on your frost-free window.
 Gardeners in zone 5 live a very different calendar than zone 9 growers.

-Cool spring successions in chilly zone 5 beds might be just one or two rounds of peas and spinach before heat shuts them down.
-That same bed in warmer zone 9 climates can host cool crops all winter with multiple rounds.
+Cool spring successions in chilly zone 5 beds might only fit one or two rounds of peas and spinach before heat shuts them down.
+That same bed in warmer climates can host cool crops all winter with multiple rounds.

-Use your last and first frost dates to pick which crops even qualify for successions outdoors.
+Use your last and first frost dates to decide which crops even qualify for repeat outdoor sowings.

 In short seasons, lean hard on fast growers.
-Radishes, loose leaf lettuces, baby beet greens, and bush green beans can still give you two or three waves.
+Radish rows, loose leaf lettuces, baby beet greens, and bush green beans can still give you two or three waves.

 lightbulbTracking, Tweaking, and Fixing a Plan That Slips